 You can actually also fill out everything within the Program/script field.
 Upon clicking Next, Task Scheduler will detect that you have arguments specified and will prompt you whether or not it should correct it.

-Download and install PowerShell modules for Office 365
+Download and install PowerShell modules for Microsoft 365

-When you are working with PowerShell scripts for Office 365, you’ll first need to install the PowerShell modules for each service and connect to that service before you can execute any scripts.
+When you are working with PowerShell scripts for Microsoft 365 (previously known as Office 365), you’ll first need to install the PowerShell modules for each service and connect to that service before you can execute any scripts.

 Some of these modules need to be downloaded and installed separately but most can be installed directly via a PowerShell command as well.